Student-initiated fellowships envision research or creative projects supervised by faculty members, but proposed by students.

 (human participants), and the Institutional Animal Care and Use Committee

-This type of funding envisions research projects supervised by faculty mentors but proposed by students.
-This research does not need to be related to the faculty member’s research, but the faculty mentor must agree to supervise the student for the duration of the project.
+This type of funding envisions projects supervised by faculty mentors but proposed by students.
+Projects do not need to be related to the faculty member’s research or specific area of scholarly or artistic interest, but the faculty mentor must agree to supervise the student for the duration of the project.
 Students apply for funding in consultation with faculty mentors.

 The student proposal is submitted to the faculty mentor’s division director

 and must include:

 Each proposal should be for a single project, and should include the title for that project.